Technology Management Courses

 Hours: 3

 Advanced study of the leadership attributes, theories, and concepts found within the contemporary fields of engineering and commercial construction, and within technology-intensive enterprises.
-Student will be required to conduct extensive reading, research and writing during this course of study.
-Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.
+Prerequisites: TMGT 595 with a minimum grade of C or concurrent enrollment, or TMGT 495A, or acceptance into the GCLT Technology Leadership Graduate Certificate program, or permission of Department.
+Crosslisted with: TMGT 412A

 TMGT 513 - Knowledge Management in Engineering & Technology Organizations